khajornritdacha/frontend-mentor/README.md

    }
    ```

+4. There should be exactly one h1 element in a page and h1 refers to the most important to h6 as the least important.

+5. All content in the page(all texts) should be contained within landmarks including header, main, footer, nav, etc.

 ### Continued development

 I want to enhance responsiveness of this site by changing font size or the width of the card.